Causes of Constipation

 Slow-transit (STC)

-STC, as its name implies, indicates that BMs move more slowly through the colon.
+Slow Transit Constipation (STC), as its name implies, indicates that BMs move more slowly through the colon.
 This is caused by gut dysmotility.
 This form of constipation is often treated with fiber and laxatives.
 However, if this does not help, a healthcare provider can discuss other options for relief.

 cause of constipation